 The Student Government Association (SGA) is the governing body and voice for the students at Our Lady of Holy Cross College.
-Every student is automatically a member and is encouraged to participate and to become involved in the many activities sponsored by the SGA each semester, e.g., the annual Crawfish Boil and Christmas Dance.
+Every student is automatically a member and is encouraged to participate and to become involved in the many activities sponsored by the SGA each semester.

 The College boasts numerous organizations in which students participate.
 Honor organizations include Kappa Delta Pi (Education); Kappa Gamma Pi (Catholic Students); Sigma Beta Delta (Business); Sigma Theta Tau (Nursing); Sigma Tau Delta (English); and Chi Sigma Iota (Counseling).
-Professional organizations include Association of Graduate Students in Counseling (AGSC); Association of Student Nurses (ASN); Beta Beta Beta (Natural Sciences); Delta Sigma Pi (Business); Literary Club (Liberal Arts and Humanities); and the Associated Professional Educations of Louisiana (A+PEL).
-The College also offers service organization including The Innovators (student ambassadors) and Alpha & Omega.
+Professional organizations include Association of Graduate Students in Counseling (AGSC); Association of Student Nurses (ASN); Beta Beta Beta (Natural Sciences); Delta Sigma Pi (Business); Literary Club (Liberal Arts and Humanities); Association of Psychology Students and Pi Gamma Mus (Counseling/Psychology); and the Associated Professional Educations of Louisiana (A+PEL).